Standard Canadian English: Low-back merger

+Loanwords that have a low central vowel in their language of origin, such as llama, pasta, and pyjamas, as well as place names like Gaza and Vietnam, tend to have /æ/, rather than /ɒ/ (which includes the historical /ɑ/, /ɒ/ and /ɔ/ because of the father–bother and cot–caught mergers).
+That also applies to older loans like drama or Apache.
+The word khaki is sometimes pronounced /ˈkɒki/ (or even /ˈkɒrki/).
+The pronunciation of drama with /æ/ is in decline, and studies found that 83% of Canadians used /æ/ in 1956, 47% in 1999, and 10% in 2012.
+More generally, younger speakers tend to use /ɒ/ more than they did before, though there's still quite a bit of variation.

+Some words, including plaza, façade, and lava will take a low central phone [ä], possibly distinct from both /æ/ and /ɒ/.

+Canadian Shift

-The merger creates a gap in the short vowel subsystem and triggers a sound change known as the Canadian Shift, which involves the front lax vowels /æ, ɛ, ɪ/.
+The cot-caught merger creates a gap in the short vowel subsystem and triggers a sound change known as the Canadian Shift, which involves the front lax vowels /æ, ɛ, ɪ/.
 The /æ/ of bat is lowered and retracted in the direction of [a] except in some environments, as is noted below.
 Indeed, /æ/ is farther back than in almost all other North American dialects, and the retraction of /æ/ was independently observed in Vancouver and is more advanced for Ontarians and for women than for people from the Prairies and Atlantic Canada and men.

 Then, /ɛ/ and /ɪ/ may be lowered (in the direction of [æ] and [ɛ]) and/or retracted, but studies actually disagree on the trajectory of the shift.
 For example, Labov and others (2006) noted a backward and downward movement of /ɛ/ in apparent time in all of Canada except the Atlantic Provinces, but no movement of /ɪ/ was detected.

-Therefore, in Canadian English, the short a of trap or bath and the broad ah quality of spa or lot are shifted in the opposite way from those of the Northern Cities shift, which is found across the border in Inland Northern American English, and is causing both dialects to diverge.
+Therefore, in Canadian English, the short a of trap or bath and the broad ah quality of spa or lot are shifted oppositely from those of the Northern Cities shift, which is found across the border in Inland Northern American English, and is causing both dialects to diverge.
 In fact, the Canadian short-a is very similar in quality to Inland Northern spa or lot.
 For example, the production [map] would be recognized as map in Canada but mop in Inland Northern United States.

-A notable exception to the merger occurs, and some speakers over the age of 60, especially in rural areas in the Prairies, may not exhibit the merger.